mjwheatley/npm-package-starter/README.md

 # How can I personalize it?

 You can change the `package.json` file to your liking, bringing your own package name and description.

-Please, remember to give me a star if you like the project!
+- Update package `name`
+- Update package `description`
+- Update `repository.url`
+- Update `author`
+- Update `exports` to represent your package's individual file exports

 # What's Inside?